 Mr. Cairns was appointed as CFO on September 7, 2021.
-Mr. Cairns' employment agreement (the "Cairns Agreement") with the Company entitles him to a base salary of \$200,000 on an annual basis (the "Base Salary").
+Mr. Cairns' employment agreement (the "Cairns Agreement") with the Company entitles him to a base salary of \$200,000 on an annual basis and was increased to \$210,000 effective March 1, 2022 (the "Cairns Base Salary").
 Mr. Cairns is entitled to receive five (5) weeks paid vacation per fiscal year and was reimbursed for all reasonable expenses incurred in the course of performing his duties as CFO.
 Mr. Cairns may terminate the Cairns Agreement with sixty (60) days notice in writing to the Company.
-In the event that Mr. Cairns provides notice in writing to terminate the Cairns Agreement, he will continue to provide active service during the resignation notice period and the Company shall continue to pay the Base Salary unless the requirement for active service is expressly waived in whole or in part by the Company.
+In the event that Mr. Cairns provides notice in writing to terminate the Cairns Agreement, he will continue to provide active service during the resignation notice period and the Company shall continue to pay the Cairns Base Salary unless the requirement for active service is expressly waived in whole or in part by the Company.

 The Cairns Agreement may be terminated by the Company at any time, and for any reason whatsoever if the Company elects to provide Mr. Cairns with pay in lieu of working notice.
-This payment will be in an amount equal to the pro-rata share of the Base Salary for the portion of the 12 month notice period that the Company elects to provide Mr. Cairns with pay in lieu of working notice, and the Company will pay this amount to Mr. Cairns as a lump sum payment at the time the Mr. Cairns ceases to be provided with working notice.
+This payment will be in an amount equal to the pro-rata share of the Cairns Base Salary for the portion of the 12 month notice period that the Company elects to provide Mr. Cairns with pay in lieu of working notice, and the Company will pay this amount to Mr. Cairns as a lump sum payment at the time the Mr. Cairns ceases to be provided with working notice.

-If a Change of Control (as defined below) occurs, Mr. Cairns may terminate the Cairns Agreement in connection with any Change of Control by providing the Company with 30 days' notice in writing, within 90 days after the Change of Control has been effected.
+If a Change of Control (as defined below) occurs, Mr. Cairns may terminate the Cairns Agreement in connection with such Change of Control by providing the Company with 30 days' notice in writing, within 90 days after the Change of Control has been effected.
 The Company may waive or abridge any such notice period in its sole and absolute discretion.
-In the event that Mr. Cairns terminates the Cairns Agreement as a consequence of a Change of Control, the Company will pay Mr. Cairns an amount equal to twelve (12) months of the Base Salary.
+In the event that Mr. Cairns terminates the Cairns Agreement as a consequence of a Change of Control, the Company will pay Mr. Cairns an amount equal to twelve (12) months of the Cairns Base Salary.
 The Company will pay this amount to Mr. Cairns as a lump sum payment at the time the 30 days' notice in writing has expired.

 Mr. Cairns may also terminate the Cairns Agreement for "Good Reason" (as defined in the Cairns Agreement) by providing the Company with 10 days' notice in writing.
 The Company may waive or abridge any such notice period in its sole and absolute discretion.
-In the event that the Mr. Cairns terminates the Cairns Agreement for
+In the event that Mr. Cairns terminates the Cairns Agreement for Good Reason, the Company will pay Mr. Cairns an amount equal to 12 months of the Cairns Base Salary.
+The Company will pay this amount to Mr. Cairns as a lump sum payment at the time the 10 days' notice in writing has expired.